 The judge holds an adjudicatory hearing.
 If the case goes to trial (called an "adjudicatory hearing" in a juvenile case), both sides present evidence and the attorneys argue the case (much like a criminal trial).
 In most states, the hearing is before a judge, not a jury.
+(See Do juveniles have a right to trial by jury?)
 At the conclusion of the hearing, the judge will determine whether the juvenile is delinquent.
 A delinquency ruling is called "sustaining the petition."
 (To learn about a juvenile's constitutional rights during an adjudicatory hearing, see Nolo's article Constitutional Rights in Juvenile Cases.)

 If a delinquency ruling is made, a probation officer will evaluate the juvenile, order psychological examination or diagnostic tests if necessary, and then make recommendations at the disposition hearing (which is similar to a sentencing hearing in criminal court).
 The judge then decides what is in the best interest of the juvenile, and may order any number of things as part of the disposition, including:

 - confinement in a juvenile detention facility